airshipit/deckhand/docs/design.md

 * `metadata.label` - string, optional, repeatable - Uses the format
   `metadata.label=key=value`.
 Repeating this parameter indicates all requested labels must apply (AND not OR).
+* `status.bucket` - string, optional, repeatable - Used to select documents
+  only from a particular bucket.
+Repeating this parameter indicates documents from any of the specified buckets should be returned.

 This endpoint uses the `read_cleartext_document` and `read_encrypted_document` actions.